-Nisaa is pleased to offer the following lecture online via Zoom.
+Nisaa is pleased to offer the following class series online via Zoom.
 Before registering, please read ALL the information below, and if you have questions, e-mail or call 314.599.0506 for more information.
 Stay up-to-date regarding upcoming class sessions by subscribing to Nisaa's monthly newsletter!

 Registration and Payment Information